CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Overview.md

 4. **Flexibility with Data Formats**:

-    By utilizing open Delta Lake format for mirroring, Fabric supports a wide variety of use cases across different tools and analytical scenarios, such as BI, AI, and data integration, all in a unified, open format.
+    By utilizing the open Delta Lake format for mirroring, Fabric supports a wide variety of use cases across different tools and analytical scenarios, such as BI, AI, and data integration, all in a unified, open format.
 This increases flexibility for teams using different tools to analyze and work with data.

 5. **Enhanced Collaboration and Sharing**: